The Annapurna Express

 The Annapurna Express is an English-language broadsheet newspaper, previously published and distributed weekly but published daily from 15 December 2022, in Nepal.
-It was started in 2017 by Annapurna Media Network, which also owns Annapurna Post, AP1 TV and Radio Annapurna Nepal.
+It was started in 2017 by Annapurna Media Network, which also owns Annapurna Post and Radio Annapurna Nepal.

 ApEx Pioneers

 The Annapurna Express held an event named Salute on May 23, 2022, to honor 100 individuals for their contributions to all facets of life.
 The 50 pioneers received a token of love, while the 50 visionaries received a medal of distinction.

 ApEx Series

 ApEx Series is a five-part detailed reporting on a particular topic.
 The Annapurna Express has already completed ApEx Series on Ropeways in Nepal, Climate Change, NEPSE and Domestic Violence among others.